A Great Day in Harlem (film)

+Production

 Director Jean Bach acquired an original home movie showing the 1958 photo shoot from musician Milt Hinton.
 She used Hinton's home video as the basis for her hour-long documentary.

+Reception and legacy

 In a piece published in The New Yorker, jazz critic Whitney Balliett praised Bach's film as "a brilliant, funny, moving, altogether miraculous documentary."

-Jean Bach described how, upon the film's release, a number of similar photographs employed the "A Great Day in..." theme.
+Jean Bach described how, upon the film's release, a number of similar photographs employed "A Great Day in..." theme.
 Hugh Hefner assembled Hollywood-area musicians for "A Great Day in Hollywood" in conjunction with a sneak preview of A Great Day in Harlem.
 Soon after, "A Great Day in Philadelphia" included musicians such as Jimmy Heath, Benny Golson and Ray Bryant.
 During the filming of Kansas City, musicians including Jay McShann posed for "A Great Day in Kansas City."
 A multi-page supplement in The Star-Ledger featured "A Great Day in Jersey," while a Dutch photograph was titled "A Great Day in Haarlem."